bernardo-torres/bernardo-torres.github.io/_pages/projects/inverse-drum-machine.md

 <h2>Drum Samples and Envelopes</h2>

 One of the components of our model is a One-Shot Drum Synthesizer which is trained without ever being exposed to isolated drum samples.
-The One-Shot synth is conditioned on drum class and a one-hot vector of the drum kit.
+The One-Shot synth is conditioned on drum class and timbre (we use a one-hot vector of the drum kit to represent timbre).
 Here we provide the drum samples and envelopes of the model reported in the paper.

 <div class="additional-content-controls">